soummyaanon/-noteX/CONTRIBUTING.md

 ## Code of Conduct

-All contributors are expected to adhere to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
-Be respectful, inclusive, and constructive.
+Adhere to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+Be respectful and inclusive.

 ## How to Contribute

 ### Reporting Bugs

-If you encounter a bug:
-- Search the [issues](https://github.com/soummyaanon/-noteX/issues) to check if the issue has already been reported.
+- Search [issues](https://github.com/soummyaanon/-noteX/issues) for existing reports.
-- If the issue hasn’t been reported, open a new one with detailed steps to reproduce it.
+- Open a new issue with detailed reproduction steps if not found.

 ### Feature Requests

-Have an idea to improve NoteX?
-We’d love to hear it!
-- Please open a feature request in the issues section and explain your idea and its potential use cases.
+- Open a feature request in the issues section with your idea and use cases.

 ### Submitting Code

-- Fork the repository and create a new branch (`git checkout -b feature-branch`).
+1. Fork the repo and create a new branch (`git checkout -b feature-branch`).
-- Implement your changes, following our code style guidelines.
+2. Implement changes following code style guidelines.
-- Make sure your code passes all tests.
+3. Ensure all tests pass.
-- Commit your changes with a clear commit message (`git commit -m "Add new feature XYZ"`).
+4. Commit with a clear message (`git commit -m "Add feature XYZ"`).
-- Push your branch (`git push origin feature-branch`).
+5. Push your branch (`git push origin feature-branch`).
-- Submit a pull request (PR) and reference any relevant issues in the PR description.
+6. Submit a pull request (PR) and reference relevant issues.